-Dynamic On-Demand Analysis Software (DODAS) acts as a cloud enabler for scientists seeking to easily exploit distributed and heterogeneous clouds to process, manipulate or generate data.
-It enables the execution of user analysis code, both in batch mode and interactively (via the Jupyter interface).
-It is highly customizable and offers several building blocks that can be combined together depending on use case.
+Dynamic On Demand Analysis Service (DODAS) is a Platform as a Service tool built by combining several solutions and products developed by the INDIGO-DataCloud H2020 project.
+The Platform as a Service allows instantiation of on-demand complex infrastructures over any cloud with almost zero effort and with very limited knowledge of the underlying technical details.
+It enables the execution of user analysis code, both in batch mode and interactively (via the Jupyter interface) and is highly customisable, offering several building blocks that can be combined together according to the specific use case.
 The currently available blocks allow combining Jupyter, HTCondor, Apache Spark, and more.